tent/files-web/README.md

 `ASSET_ROOT`         | Optional | URL prefix of where assets are located (defaults to `/assets`, e.g. an asset named `foo` would be found at `/assets/foo`).
 `ASSET_CACHE_DIR`    | Optional | Filesystem path used by Sprockets to cache compiled assets.
 `APP_ASSET_MANIFEST` | Optional | Filesystem path to manifest.json.
+`SESSION_SECRET`     | Optional | Set unless you want to login every time the app restarts.

 All ENV vars must be set at compile time and when running the ruby app (for development purposes only).